beynar/syncrostate/README.md

 ### Local State Management

 1. **Proxy-based State Tree**: When you create a state using `syncroState()`, it builds a tree of proxy objects that mirror your schema structure.
-Each property (primitive or nested) is wrapped in a specialized proxy that leverages Svelte's `$state` for reactivity.
+Each property (primitive or nested) is wrapped in a specialized proxy that leverages Svelte's reactivity through `$state` or specialized proxy like `SvelteDate` and soon `SvelteSet` and `SvelteMap`.

-2. **Mutation Trapping**: These proxies intercept all state mutations (assignments, array operations, object modifications) using JavaScript's Proxy API.
+2. **Mutation Trapping**: These proxies intercept all state mutations (assignments, mutative operations, object modifications, reassignments).
 This allows SyncroState to:
    - Validate changes against the schema
    - Update the local Svelte state immediately for responsive UI updates
    - Forward changes to the underlying Yjs document